Careers & Auditions

 Reports to: Technical Director

-Employment Status: Full-time Seasonal
+Employment Status: Full-time, Seasonal

-Pay: $1,200 – $1,300 / week + Benefits Package
+Compensation: $1,200 – $1,300 / week + Benefits

 The Lighting Supervisor (LS) reports directly to the Technical Director (TD) and oversees all lighting activities in support of The Atlanta Opera’s (TAO) mission.
 The LS actively manages lighting operations and provides administrative support for the Production Department.